NoeLahaye/ITideNATL/README.md

 ## Organisation of the repository
 * docs: working documents and notes
-* code: python packages / scripts developed for the analysis
 * training: folder for trials et al (sandbox for root directory)
-* dev_notebooks: notebook used for developping some of the routines (sandbox for code/)
-* tutos: notebooks illustrating the use of the various analysis code and routines written
 * itidenatl: core library containing useful objects/methods
+* pre-processing: computing mean fields (temperature, salinity, SSH) prior to mean stratification and vertical modes computation
+* processing: compute mean stratification, mean grid and vertical modes + project variables on vertical modes
+* post-processing: analyse modally projected variables

-Some processing notebooks (in clean form) can be at the root of the repository.
+Warning: some processing notebooks (in clean form) can be at the root of the repository.

 ### preprocessing